Sanctions during the Venezuelan crisis: 2024

+In an environment of repression that followed the election, 21 additional senior officials of the Maduro government were sanctioned by the U.S. on 27 November 2024.

 2025

 Following the disputed July 2024 Venezuelan presidential election, Maduro was inaugurated for a third term as president on 10 January 2025; that day, the U.S., E.U., U.K. and Canada placed new sanctions on Venezuelan individuals.
 The U.S. also increased the reward for Maduro's arrest to $25 million.
-U.S. Secretary of State Blinken stated that the U.S. "does not recognize Nicolas Maduro as the president of Venezuela" and a U.S. Treasury Under Secretary, Bradley Smith, added that the U.S. stood with its "likeminded partners" in "solidarity with the people's vote for new leadership and rejects Maduro's fraudulent claim of victory".
+U.S. Secretary of State Blinken stated that the U.S. "does not recognize Nicolas Maduro as the president of Venezuela".
 Maduro replied that the "outgoing government of the United States doesn't know how to take revenge on us".
-Among those sanctioned by the U.S. was Héctor Obregón Pérez, the new head of PDVSA.
+Héctor Obregón Pérez, the new head of PDVSA was sanctioned.
 The Biden administration continued authorizing Chevron and other oil companies to operate in Venezuela.

 Seven alleged leaders and key members of the gang Tren de Aragua (Giovanni Vicente Mosquera Serrano, Hector Rusthenford Guerrero Flores, Yohan Jose Romero, Josue Angel Santana Pena, Wilmer Jose Perez Castillo, Wendy Marbelys Rios Gomez, and Felix Anner Castillo) were sanctioned in June and July.
+In December, the U.S. Treasury Department sanctioned additional individuals and companies, including model and actress Jimena Araya, accusing them of engaging in money laundering for Tren de Aragua.